AuroraMaster/react-native-ohos-library/en/beeshell.md

 ### 9. Dialog - Dialog Component
+Inherits all Props and Methods of the Modal component.

 Used for system prompts, operation confirmations, custom content, etc. Supports multiple style customizations and flexible interaction.